thadguidry/respec/Developers-Guide.md

 Look at the help dialog when you run `npm start` for more options.

 ## Custom profiles

+If you are a company, standards consortium, or government entity, you might want to consider maintaining your own ReSpec profile.
+That allows you have your own content templates, load whatever plugins you need, and generally keep control over how ReSpec runs.

+To create a custom profile:

 1. Make a copy of "[profiles/w3c.js](https://github.com/w3c/respec/blob/develop/profiles/w3c.js)", but rename it "YOUR-PROFILE-NAME.js".
 1. Open "YOUR-PROFILE-NAME.js", and remove, add, etc. any plugins you want.